Kennyy02/Blockchain-Grading-System/RESET_ADMIN_PASSWORD.md

    railway run php artisan admin:reset-password --email=admin@smms.edu.ph --password=YourNewPassword123
    ```

-**Option B: Using Railway Web Interface**
+**Option B: Using Railway Web Interface (Recommended for this case)**

+The `railway run` command runs locally with Railway's environment variables, but can't access Railway's internal network.
+Use the web interface instead:

-1. Go to your Railway project dashboard
+1. Go to https://railway.app/ and open your project
-2. Click on your service
+2. Click on your **web service** (not the database)
-3. Go to the "Deployments" tab
+3. Go to the **"Deployments"** tab
-4. Click on the latest deployment
+4. Click on the **latest deployment**
-5. Click "View Logs" or use the "Shell" option
+5. Look for a **"Shell"** or **"Terminal"** button/tab (this opens a shell directly on Railway's server)
-6. Run the command:
+6. In the Railway shell, run:
    ```bash
    php artisan admin:reset-password --email=admin@smms.edu.ph
    ```

+**Note:** The Railway web shell runs directly on Railway's servers, so it can access the internal database hostname `mysql.railway.internal`.

 ### Step 2: Log in with the new password